rileybona/sharesage/docs/setup.md

    ```

    The starter has modified the `npm run build` command to include the `--watch` flag.
 This flag will rebuild the **dist** folder whenever you change your code, keeping the production version up to date.

+## Deployment through Render.com

+1. **Prepare for deployment:**

+   - Run `npm run build` in your **react-vite** folder.
+   - Ensure the **dist** folder is located in the root of your **react-vite** folder before pushing to GitHub.

+2. **Deploy on Render.com:**

+   - Refer to Render.com's deployment articles for more detailed instructions about getting started, creating a production database, and deployment debugging tips.